-I am broadly interested in understanding how cognitive processes in individual minds lead to law-like patterns in systems, like those observed in language.
-Using language, I have sought to understand how cognitive and pragmatic pressures can lead to patterns in behavior at the level of individuals, and over time, how these pressures can lead to regularities at the level of words.
-I am particulary interested in the role of developmental (learning) pressures in these dynamics.
+I am broadly interested in understanding how cognitive pressures in individual minds lead to law-like patterns in social systems, like language.
+Focusing on language, I have studied how cognitive and pragmatic pressures can lead to patterns in behavior at the level of individuals, and over time, how these pressures can lead to regularities at the level of words.
+I am particularly interested in the role of developmental (learning) pressures in these dynamics.
 Below are more detailed descriptions about four areas of my research (see papers for full publication list).

 In my postdoc, I have been working on two projects exploring cross-cultural semantics.
 In one project with James Evans, I have been exploring word-embeddings from English text written by speakers of non-English first languages.
 With Gary Lupyan, I have been examining the Google Draw dataset to uncover cross-cultural variability in meaning representations (Lewis & Lupyan, 2018).